pikami/tiktok-dl/README.md

 * `-output some_directory` - Output path (default "./downloads")
 * `-metadata` - Write video metadata to a .json file
 * `-batch-file` - File containing URLs/Usernames to download, one value per line.
 Lines starting with '#', are considered as comments and ignored.
+* `-deadline` - Sets the timout for scraper logic in seconds (used as a workaround for context deadline exceeded error) (default 1500)

 ## Acknowledgments
 This software uses the **chromedp** for web scraping, it can be found here: https://github.com/chromedp/chromedp \